Click here for all of William’s AMV posts (warning: at last count there are more than 300)

 His childhood was spent in Kanab, UT.
 He served an LDS mission to Romania.
 He did his general education at Diablo Valley Community College (where he met his lovely wife), earned an undergraduate degree in English Literature from UC Berkeley, and earned a master’s degree in comparative literature (English, German) and a certificate in teaching college composition from SF State.

-Kafka, Bulgakov, Tolstoy, Henry James, Joy Division/New Order, William Blake and less specifically — post punk, the 19th century novel and novella, speculative fiction (esp. that with a more literary flavor), Mormon literature (naturally), food writing, social media, the development of national/ethnic literatures, discourse analysis, football (American and non), design (especially typography and logos), illustration, Linux (home computer runs Ubuntu), sitcoms, parabolic literature, narrative theory, book marketing/publishing and Mormon folk culture.
+Kafka, Bulgakov, Tolstoy, Henry James, Joy Division/New Order, William Blake and less specifically — post punk, the 19th century novel and novella, speculative fiction (esp. that with a more literary flavor), Mormon literature (naturally), food writing, social media, the development of national/ethnic literatures, discourse analysis, Tottenham Hotspur, the NBA, design (especially typography and logos), illustration, sitcoms, parabolic literature, narrative theory, book marketing/publishing and Mormon folk culture.